juanroesel/ner-system/README.md

 ```
 poetry run python ner-system/main.py

-INFO:     Started server process [35220]
+INFO:     Started server process [5980]
 INFO:     Waiting for application startup.
 INFO:     Application startup complete.
+INFO:     Uvicorn running on http://localhost:8000 (Press CTRL+C to quit)
 ```

-Open your browser and navigate to the following URL: http://localhost:8000.
+Open your browser and navigate to the URL displayed on the terminal: http://localhost:8000.
 It should redirect to the API Documentation page located at URL http://localhost:8000/docs.

 The endpoint `/api/v0/ner/predict` is responsible for extracting entities from a payload containing news articles.
 Sample JSON files `sample_request.json` and `sample_response.json` have been provided inside the `./api` directory to illustrate the API schema as documented in localhost:8000/docs.